uxijawad-ctrl/us-electrician-wages-2023-2025/README.md

 * Which states have the largest total employment growth between 2023-2025, and does that align with wage growth or dilute it?

-### **Methodology Note**
-A small number of state-year estimates carry notably higher margins of error than the rest of the dataset, most consistently Vermont (2025 wage error: 7.4%, up from 0.8% in 2024) and Maine (2025 employment error: 9.1%), both small-workforce states where BLS sampling produces less stable percentile estimates.
-These states are flagged throughout, and any headline ranking they appear in is noted accordingly.